eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 ### Asset Administration Shell

-The Asset Administration Shell (AAS) is a standardization effort of the International Digital Twin Association (IDTA) that originated from the Platform Industry 4.0 (I4.0) ([AAS Spec Part I](https://industrialdigitaltwin.org/en/wp-content/uploads/sites/2/2023/04/IDTA-01001-3-0_SpecificationAssetAdministrationShell_Part1_Metamodel.pdf); [AAS Spec Part II](https://industrialdigitaltwin.org/en/wp-content/uploads/sites/2/2023/04/IDTA-01002-3-0_SpecificationAssetAdministrationShell_Part2_API.pdf)).
+The Asset Administration Shell (AAS) is a standardization effort of the Industrial Digital Twin Association (IDTA) that originated from the Platform Industry 4.0 (I4.0) ([AAS Spec Part I](https://industrialdigitaltwin.org/en/wp-content/uploads/sites/2/2023/04/IDTA-01001-3-0_SpecificationAssetAdministrationShell_Part1_Metamodel.pdf); [AAS Spec Part II](https://industrialdigitaltwin.org/en/wp-content/uploads/sites/2/2023/04/IDTA-01002-3-0_SpecificationAssetAdministrationShell_Part2_API.pdf)).

 An AAS is a digital representation of a physical asset and consists of one or more submodels.
 Each submodel contains a structured set of submodel elements.